MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample5.md

 ### Automatic Creation of CSOs Based on the Isovalue
 Now, open the panel of `CSOIsoGenerator` to set the *Iso Value* to 1200.
-If you press *Update* in the panel, you can see the creation of CSOs on each slide when opening the module `View2D`.
+If you press *Update* in the panel, you can see the creation of CSOs on every slide when opening the module `View2D`.
 In addition to that, the number of CSOs is displayed in the `CSOManager`.
 The module `CSOIsoGenerator` generates isocontours for each slice at a fixed isovalue.
 This means that closed CSOs are formed based on the detection of the voxel value of 1200 on every slice.